-We formally tested the null hypothesis that the indirect effects on intergroup contact on Chinese restriction policies via fear and anger are equal to each other by specifying contrasts in Lavaan to compare the indirect effects.
-The results revealed that the indirect effect of positive contact on Chinese restriction polices via fear was significantly stronger than the indirect effect of positive contact via anger (b = -.064, CI = -.114, -.025).
-The indirect effect of negative contact on Chinese restriction polices via fear was also significantly stronger than the indirect effect of negative contact via anger (b = .016, CI = .011, .171).
+We formally tested the null hypothesis that the indirect effects of intergroup contact on support for Chinese restriction policies via fear and anger are equal to each other, by specifying contrasts in lavaan to compare the indirect effects.
+The results revealed that the indirect effect of positive contact on support for Chinese restriction polices via fear was significantly stronger than the indirect effect of positive contact via anger (b = -0.064, 90% CI [-0.114, -0.025]).The indirect effect of negative contact on support for Chinese restriction polices via fear was also significantly stronger than the indirect effect of negative contact via anger (b = 0.016, 90% CI [0.011, 0.171]).
 In other words, while both fear and anger significantly mediate the relationship between different types of intergroup contact and support for discriminatory policies to restrict Chinese people in the context of a salient welfare threat, fear is the stronger emotional process underlying these effects.